CristianBuca/The-Aunans/README.md

 ### **Resources**

 #### 1. Strategy guides.

+-- screenshot --

+*User stories solved by this feature:*

+User stories **2, 8, 14** are satisfied by the guides presented in this section.

 #### 2. Useful Resources.

+-- screenshot --

+*User stories solved by this feature:*

+User stories **7, 8, 14** are satisfied by the resources in this section.

 ### **Gallery**

 #### 1. Community images.

+-- screenshot --

+*User stories solved by this feature:*

+User stories **1, 2, 14** are satisfied by the community screenshot and pictures.

 #### 2. Community videos.

+-- screenshot --

+*User stories solved by this feature:*

+User stories **1, 2, 14** are satisfied by the community screenshot and pictures.

 ## **Technologies Used**